boyceby/toy-language-epi/README.md

 Environment-passing interpreter implementing a toy language in Racket.

 ## Description:
 The toy language implemented by this EPI (defined by the grammar below) supports a number of basic language features.
-Its data-types include ints, floats, strings, and bools, and, being implemented by an environment-passing interpreter, the language also provides support for "let", "define", and "lambda" keywords, which together facilitate the ability to define functions, the use of closures, and a number of other interesting programmatic approaches.
+Its data types include ints, floats, strings, and bools, and, being implemented by an environment-passing interpreter, the language also provides support for "let", "define", and "lambda" keywords, which together facilitate the ability to define functions, the use of closures, and a number of other interesting programmatic approaches.
 The value ultimately returned by the execution of a program in the language will be the result of the evaluation of the last "expr" in the program's "exprList".

 ## Grammar:
 1. program := exprList